avdean/avdean.github.io/index.md

         <h1 class="header center">AntVD.Space</h1>
         <h3 class="center">Ant Villa Dean</h3>
         <div class="row center">
-          <p class="col s12">Welcome to my online Portfolio, as you can see I am a firm believer of learning while you work.
+          <p class="flow-text">Welcome to my online Portfolio, as you can see I am a firm believer of learning while you work.
             <br />Taking a jack-of-all trades approach to learning, below you can find just a few of the most useful skills I have acquired.</p>
         </div>
         <div class="row center">